 In fact, the same survey also suggests that Australians in general actually don’t trust other foreign leaders mentioned in the survey (Chinese President Xi Jinping, US President Donald Trump, Myanmar leader Aung San Suu Kyi, Russian President Vladimir Putin, and North Korean Leader Kim Jong Un).
 Only New Zealand’s Prime Minister Jacinda Ardern has a net positive in the survey.

 Indonesian President Joko Widodo greets Prime Minister Scott Morrison in Jakarta - October 20, 2019.
-Image: Australian Embassy, Jakarta, Shutterstock.
+Image: Australian Embassy, Jakarta, Flickr.

 On the flip side, in the Institute of Southeast Asian Studies’ the State of Southeast Asia 2020 survey, drawn from a specialised pool of respondents from research, business and finance, public sector, civil society and the media in Southeast Asia, including Indonesia, Australia does not perform that well either.